cardano-foundation/CIPs/CIP-plutus-modules/README.md

 to decide whether or not they improve performance overall.

 Performance can probably be improved further by building the module environment in to the CEK machine.
-However, as this involves a pervasive change to the monad underlying the CEK machine itself, it would require recalibration of all the execution unit costs for CEK machine steps.

 The simplest alternative to implement would be the main alternative without variations.
 A more efficient implementation would combine